Ranking and Relevance

 3. Proximity: Whether the query tokens appear verbatim or interspersed with other tokens in the field.
 Documents in which the query tokens appear right next to each other will be ranked above documents where the query tokens exist but are far apart in a text field.

 4. Ordering of query_by fields: A document that matches on a field earlier in the list of query_by fields is considered more relevant than a document matched on a field later in the list.
+This implicit weighting can be overrided with query_by_weights.

 5. Field weights specified in query_by_weights field: A document that matches a field with a higher score is considered more relevant than a document that matches on a field with a lower score.
+These weights override the implicit weights from ordering of query_by fields.

 # Tie-Breaking-based Ranking